kjmath/portfolio/_projects/L3-rocket.md

 ### Deployment Sequence

 A dual-separation, dual-deploy scheme was utilized in the recovery of this rocket.
-The seperations are initiated with ematches in black powder pyrotechnic charges.
+The separations are initiated with e-matches in black powder pyrotechnic charges.

 The aft portion of airframe houses the drogue chute.
 The primary drogue charge fires at apogee, and the backup fires after apogee with 3 second delay.
 The rocket separates at the interface between the avionics bay and the aft section of airframe.